 In modern times, other forms of mindfulness have taken hold.
 For example, the Hindu tradition of yoga has gained traction as a mindfulness practice that also can improve physical health.

-Exploring mindfulness and its roots in Buddhism, yoga, and meditation will be helpful in understanding the role it can play in the field of positive psychology.
+Exploring mindfulness and its roots in Buddhism and yoga will aid in understanding the role it can play in the field of positive psychology.

-In Buddhism human beings are viewed as vulnerable and susceptible to experiencing pain and unhappiness throughout our lifetimes.
-If we are to start attempting to overcome these negative experiences we need to gain understanding of the origin of our suffering.
+In Buddhist teachings, human beings are presented as vulnerable and susceptible to experiencing pain and unhappiness.
+Buddhism teaches that to overcome these negative experiences, we must understand the origin of suffering.

-The human being has many cravings whether biological, ego-driven or culturally-conditioned.
-We all aim to avoid threats to our well-being (eg. pain) whilst maintaining and improving our self-worth and the value we share with society.
+People have many cravings, whether biological, ego-driven or culturally conditioned.
+We all aim to avoid threats to our well-being (e.g. pain).

-The goal of Buddhism is not to control the cravings but rather to transform them, to detach from them and eventually freely experience a happiness which is independent of them.
+The goal of Buddhism is not to control cravings but rather to transform them and detach from them, and eventually experience happiness that is independent of them.

-Yoga is a practice which combines the mind and body to promote better mental and physical health.
-It includes physical postures and exercises which encourage the development of strength and flexibility, breathing techniques as well as exercises in mindfulness, meditation and relaxation are performed together in order to train attention.
-(Noggle et al, 2012)
+Yoga is a practice that utilizes both the mind and body to promote better mental and physical health.
+It includes physical postures that encourage strength and flexibility, breathing techniques, and mindfulness and relaxation practices.
+Together, the components help practitioners train their attention (Noggle et al., 2012).

-Yoga has two main principles which align with Buddhism; firstly is liberation from suffering and secondly is cleaning the mind of misconceptions, thus reducing cravings and eventually realizing Atman, the end of our suffering.
+Yoga has two main principles that align with Buddhism.
+First is the liberation from suffering.
+Second is clearing the mind of misconceptions, which reduces cravings and eventually helps one realize Atman, the yogic concept of the end of suffering.